deejaygraham/deejaygraham.github.io/_posts/2023-03-27-testing-at-top-and-bottom-of-triangle.md

 ## NE Bytes

 Finally, I run a .net developer meetup (NEBytes) and recently moved all the content from an super old fashioned wordpress installation to github pages, 11ty and bulma for css.
 Again a publicly facing website so I needed to make sure that we don't break stuff when we make changes.

+All this talk of testing and breaking things leads me on to...

 ## Test triangle

 This is the testing triangle or testing pyramid, that may be familiar to many of you.
-It's a metaphor for the types and proportions of tests we would expect in an application.
+It's a metaphor for the types and proportions of tests we would expect in a project.
+The also shows the degree of interconnectedness or integration - from the bottom where it is lowest to the top where it is highest.

 Its shape shows we have a lot of very simple unit tests/microtests at the base, giving us wide coverage, slightly fewer integrated tests in the middle, and fewer still end to end application tests right at the top.

 ## Microtests